evanshortiss/fhdb-collection/README.md

 fh-db Collection
 ================

-Simple wrapper around the $fh.db API to allow the creation of Models to represent data objects.
+Simple wrapper around the $fh.db API to allow the creation of Collection wrappers with high level methods attached.

 ## Example Usage